-Operating Parameters Values
+Operating parameters Values

-Plasma Arc Current (Ampere) 200,225,250,300
+Plasma arc current (Ampere) 200,225,250,300

-Arc Voltage (Volt) 30,40,48,50
+Arc voltage (Volt) 30,40,48,50

-Torch Input Power (kW) 6,9,12,15
+Torch input power (kW) 6,9,12,15

-Plasma Gas(Argon), (litre/min) 20
+Plasma gas(argon), (litre/min) 20

-Secondary Gas(Nitrogen),(litre/min) 2
+Secondary gas(nitrogen),(litre/min) 2

-Career Gas(Argon) Flow rate (litre/min) 7
+Career gas(argon) flow rate (litre/min) 7

-Powder Feed Rate (gm/min) 10
+Powder feed rate (gm/min) 10

 Torch to base distance (mm) 110

-Arc Length Range (mm) 2,3,6,8,11
+Arc length range (mm) 2,3,6,8,11

-2.4 Pin on disc Wear Testing
+103 2.4 Pin on disc wear testing

-The above experiment was being conducted in the pin on disc type friction and wear monitor (DUCOM; TR-20-M100) with data acquisition system.
-The concerned machine was used to evaluate the wear behavior of the coatings against hardened ground steel disc (En-32) having hardness of 65 HRC and surface roughness (Ra) 0.5 μm.
-The versatility of the equipment lies behind the design to study the wear behaviour under un-lubricated sliding condition, which occurs between a stationary pin and a rotating disc.
+104 The above experiment was being conducted in the pin on disc type friction and wear 105 monitor (DUCOM; TR-20-M100) with data acquisition system.
+The machine was used to 106 evaluate the wear behavior of the coatings against hardened ground steel disc (En-32) having 107 hardness of 65 HRC and surface roughness (Ra) 0.5 $\mu$ m.
+The equipment is designed to study 108 the wear behaviour under un-lubricated sliding condition, which occurs between a stationary 109 pin and a rotating disc.

-The disc of the machine rotates with the help of a D.C. motor having speed range of 0-200 rpm with wear track diameter 0-160 mm; which can yield sliding speed of 0-10 m/s.
-Load is to be applied on pin (specimen) by dead weight through pulley string arrangement.
-The system has a maximum loading capacity of 500 N. For the present experimentation, pin specimen was kept stationary perpendicular to disc, while the circular disc was rotated as shown in Figure 1.
+The disc of the machine rotates with the help of a D.C. motor having speed range of 0-200 rpm with wear track diameter 0-160 mm; this can yield sliding speed of 0-10 m/s.
+Load is applied on the pin (specimen) by dead weight through pulley string arrangement.
+The system has a maximum loading capacity of 500 N. For the present experimentation, pin specimen was kept stationary perpendicular to the disc, while the circular disc was rotated as shown in Figure 1.

-Figure 1 Schematic Representation of Pin on Disc Apparatus
+120 Figure 1 Schematic Representation of Pin on Disc Apparatus

-3. RESULTS AND DISCUSSION
+121 3.
+RESULTS AND DISCUSSION

-3.1 Scanning electron microscopy and Compositional analysis
+122 3.1 Scanning electron microscopy and compositional analysis

-The characterization of red mud powder involved taking microstructures by the help of Scanning electron microscope (JEOL; JSM-6480 LV).
-The micro structural images captured by SEM (Scanning electron microscope) and EDS (energy dispersive spectroscopy) analysis of pure red mud powder were being illustrated in Figure 2.
+123 The characterization of red mud powder involved taking microstructures by the help of 124 scanning electron microscope (JEOL; JSM-6480 LV).
+The micro structural images captured 125 by SEM (scanning electron microscope) and EDS (energy dispersive spectroscopy) analysis 126 of pure red mud powder are illustrated in Figure 2.
 EDS experiment was performed by the above SEM with the required attached module.
-Data presented in Table 3 indicates the weight as well the atomic percentage of elements comprising pure red mud powder.
-The EDS analysis of red mud revealed the signature of some elements like Fe, Al, Si, O and some other minor constituents.
-The prominent constituent of red mud was found to be iron with its oxides.
-The EDS analysis of red mud with 20 % fly ash coatings prepared at 9 kW of operating power is shown in Figure.3.
-In addition, the analogous elemental analysis relating Figure-3 is reported in Table.4, indicating the increase in silica and iron constituents in the composite coating.
+Data presented in Table 3 indicates the weight 127 128 as well the atomic percentage of elements comprising pure red mud powder.
+The EDS 129 analysis of red mud revealed the signature of elements like Fe, Al, Si, O and some other 130 minor constituents.
+The prominent constituent of red mud was found to be iron with its 131 oxides.
+The EDS analysis of red mud with 20 % fly ash coatings prepared at 9 kW of 132 operating power is shown in Figure.3.
+In addition, the analogous elemental analysis relating to 133 Figure-3 is reported in Table.4, indicating the increase in silica and iron constituents in the 134 composite coating.